Ferris Summer Grants for Student Internships in Journalism

 Essential Qualifications:

-• Applicants should have achieved distinction in journalism or other kinds of nonfiction writing
+– A record of distinction in journalism or other kinds of nonfiction writing.

-• Must be able to communicate their experience effectively to students, peers, and members of the community
+– The ability to communicate effectively to students, peers, and members of the community.

-• Must be a practicing journalist–a reporter, editor, producer, photographer, critic, or documentarian
+– A practicing journalist- a reporter, editor, producer, photographer, critic, biographer, or documentarian.

-• Must have at least five years’ experience working at a news organization or writing regularly for major publications, including in the year immediately prior to submitting application
+– At least five years of experience working at a news organization or writing regularly for major publications, including in the year immediately prior to submitting an application.